 Codie Dukes is a Partner in Tyson & Mendes’ San Diego office.
 A member of the firm’s Complex Trial Team, she has extensive litigation experience representing individuals and businesses in California state and federal district court cases involving catastrophic injury and damages claims.
-Ms. Dukes achieved successful resolution in a variety of cases involving personal injury, fraud, property damage, and complex trust disputes.
 She has successfully obtained defense verdicts and moved for summary judgment in favor of defendants in both general and professional liability lawsuits.
-She routinely negotiates settlements for pennies on the dollar in cases involving 7 and 8-figure demands.
+She routinely negotiates favorable settlements in high exposure, multi-party matters.

 Ms. Dukes was a Pi Sigma Alpha National Political Science Honors Society member and received her B.S. in Political Science from California State University San Bernardino in 2000.
 She earned her J.D. from Thomas Jefferson School of Law in San Diego in 2003, where she competed as a member of the mock trial team.
 Ms. Dukes is a member of the San Diego Defense Lawyers Association where was formerly elected by colleagues to act as a board member.